 To next stop: Cross Birdwood Avenue at the zebra crossing and walk towards the Shrine, going around it to the right.
 You will find yourself in the parade ground at the front of the Shrine.
 Enjoy the view northwards along St Kilda Road towards the city.
-Now walk across the grass towards the main road below (St Kilda Road) until you reach it.
+You may notice the spire of St Paul's Cathedral which we will be visiting later.
+Now walk across the grass, bearing to the right (north-west) towards the main road below (St Kilda Road) until you reach it.
 Look for a pedestrian crossing: there should be one at a tram safety zone nearby.
 Cross St Kilda Road.
 You should be near the south entrance to Victoria Barracks.
 Walk north (towards the city) until you come to the north entrance.

-DSD moved to Victoria Barracks in 1979.
-Some general historical information on its time there is at http://www.dsd.gov.au/sigint/past_present.html .
+The Defence Signals Directorate (DSD) moved to Victoria Barracks in 1979.
+Some general historical information on its time there is at http://www.asd.gov.au/about/history.htm .
 It acquired Australia's first supercomputer from Cray Research in 1986.
-Some information about this is given at http://www.dsd.gov.au/sigint/supercomputers.html .
 The Cray Supercomputer was housed in the large concrete and glass building you can see down the driveway and on its left.

 To next stop: Walk towards the city.
 You will find a tram stop in a few minutes.
 Catch any tram, towards the city.
 Get off at Flinders Street Station.
 You will see St Paul's Cathedral at this intersection, at the north-east corner.
 (If you prefer, you can walk all the way from the Barracks to the Cathedral.
 This should take about 15 minutes.)